Confessions of a Teenage Drama Queen: Plot

-At this point, Lola's dishonesty becomes problematic.
-When she first met Ella, she tried to impress her by telling her a dramatic story about her father dying years earlier.
+At this point, Lola's dishonesty strains her friendship with Ella.
+When they first met, Lola tried to impress her by telling her a dramatic story about her father dying years earlier.
 Ella highly values honesty, so she becomes infuriated when she discovers that Lola's story was a lie.
 After Lola's father arrives, and they explain what happened, Stu gratefully takes them all back to the party, where Ella forgives Lola for lying (on the condition that she will never lie to her again), and the two girls see Carla, who sees them as well, and looks upset.
 Lola talks with Stu about his work, but is disappointed to discover that he is an alcoholic.

 Back at school, Carla humiliates Lola by denying that she saw Lola or Ella at the party and calling Lola a liar.
 None of the other students believes Lola's story about being arrested with Stu and leaving her necklace at his house.

-Afterward, Lola goes home, depressed, and refuses to perform in the play, but encouraged by Ella to return, she arrives backstage just in time to prevent Carla from taking over her part.
+Afterward, Lola goes home, depressed, and refuses to perform in the play, but after Ella encourages her to return, she arrives backstage just in time to prevent Carla from taking over her part.
 As she is about to go onstage, her mother wishes her good luck and finally calls her by her nickname, Lola.
-The modernist interpretation of Pygmalion (Eliza Rocks) ensues.
-After a great performance that brings a standing ovation, the cast goes to an after-party at Carla's house, where Stu arrives to see Lola.
+The school's interpretation of Pygmalion (titled Eliza Rocks) ensues.
+After the performance brings a standing ovation, the cast goes to an after-party at Carla's house, where Stu (now a recovering alcoholic) arrives to see Lola.
 Carla attempts to salvage her pride by saying he is there to see her, but is proved wrong when Stu gives Lola her necklace in front of everyone.
-As Carla's lies become apparent, she backs away from the crowd on the verge of tears and falls into a fountain, greeted by everyone's laughter.
+As Carla's lies are exposed, she backs away from the crowd on the verge of tears and falls into a fountain, greeted by everyone's laughter.
 In a conciliatory gesture, Lola helps her up, and Carla accepts defeat.
 After dancing with Stu, Lola dances with Sam, and they eventually kiss.